jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/FormStructureFactors.rst

 **InterPrecipitate**
 ^^^^^^^^^^^^^^^^^^^^

 The code for this structure factor has been created on user request for study of precipitation in metals.
 It is based on formula 6 from APPLIED PHYSICS LETTERS 93, 161904 (2008), Study of nanoprecipitates in a nickel-based superalloy using small-angle neutron scattering and transmission electron microscopy by : E-Wen Huang, Peter K. Liaw, Lionel Porcar, Yun Liu, Yee-Lang Liu, Ji-Jung Kai, and Wei-Ren Chen.
 This manuscript refers for this formula to paper by R. Giordano, A. Grasso, and J. Teixeira, Phys.
 Rev. A 43, 6894 (1991).
-I did not look up original reference, so check it youself to make sure theformula is OKÅc
+I did not look up original reference, so check it yourself to make sure thef ormula is OKÅc

 ..
 Figure:: media/StructureFactor_Interprecipitate.png